gowthamgowtham/MP3TagDroid/README.md

 Do you get annoyed by inaccurate/incorrect tags in your music collection?
 MP3TagDroid can help you fix that!
 Just load your audio file, make corrections and touch Save.

+MP3TagDroid tries to re-use an existing file manager to create a file browser dialog.
+I did not want to re-invent another file browser.
+So, you may have to install a file manager app to use MP3TagDroid.
+I use [X-plore](http://www.lonelycatgames.com/?app=xplore), but any other file manager that handles [ACTION_GET_CONTENT](http://developer.android.com/reference/android/content/Intent.html#ACTION_GET_CONTENT) should be okay.

 Disclaimer: This software is provided as is, no warranties please :)

 Screenshots